 When you travel to the UK's most popular spa town, a trip to the wonderfully restored Turkish Baths is a must.
 The mineral waters which fed the baths originally came from the Montpellier Estate, with the saline sulphur bath being the most famous.
 Today, the colourful Victorian baths are back in full working order.
 Here you can enjoy this exhilarating ritual of heating, cooling and cleansing the body.

 Venture back nearly fourteen centuries with a visit to this ancient church, the seat of the Bishop of Leeds.
 Ripon Cathedral was founded by Saint Wilfrid in 672 AD and the ancient Saxon crypt still survives to this day and has remained in continuous use.
 Also of interest are the ornate medieval carvings which decorate the choir stalls, its intricately carved gargoyles and grotesques and Sir Ninian Comper’s reredos, a magnificent World War I memorial.

 2 AA Rosettes for culinary excellence

 Situated in the popular Montpellier Quarter, a two minute walk from the town centre and Harrogate International Centre, the White Hart's central, leafy location, overlooking the beautiful Stray park, offers easy access to the surrounding area and a quiet oasis for creative brainstorming, executive meetings or larger corporate events of up to 90 delegates.
-The hotel features three function rooms, free Wi-Fi and secure on-site parking.
-Harrogate Train Station is half a mile away.
+The hotel features 3 function rooms, free Wi-Fi and secure on-site parking.
+Harrogate train station is half a mile away.